Be honest with yourself. Who do you see when you picture a stroke victim?

-Barazangi encourages women to get care immediately for a suspected stroke, even if they think it’s no use.
+Barazangi encourages people to get care immediately for a suspected stroke.
 “People used to think that tPA had to be given within three hours of a stroke, but we’re seeing benefit even up to 4.5 hours.
 And even when we can’t use tPA, there are many new emerging interventional and other therapies that may help.”

 The key, of course, is getting help.
 And sometimes that’s more complicated than it might seem.

 People wait and see.
 Will the dizziness pass?
 Will the headache go away with a little aspirin?
 Maybe a little sleep will help the blurred vision.

 Denial, even cautious observation, takes time – time that a person doesn’t have when a stroke is happening.
 The signs and symptoms of stroke can sometimes be subtle, especially in women.
 Stroke symptoms can also overlap with the symptoms of more common conditions like migraines, anxiety and even inner-ear infections.
 Still, the expert advice is always to err on the side of safety.

 “Generally, anyone experiencing a symptom they’ve never had before, especially if it’s severe, should seek medical attention immediately,” says Dr. Barazangi.
 “If you can’t get a hold of a doctor within 5 or 10 minutes, go to the ER.”

 If you have a thorough understanding of the risks for stroke, you are much more likely to spot a stroke when it happens.
 Risks evolve with age.
 Here are a few considerations for each life stage: